iterative/dvc.org/content/blog/2022-06-22-azure-remotes-in-dvc.md

   We're going to set up an Azure Blob Storage remote in a DVC project.
 descriptionLong: >
-  Setting up a remote to make data versioning easier with DVC is a common need so we're going to go through a tutorial for doing this with AWS.
+  Setting up a remote to make data versioning easier with DVC is a common need so we're going to go through a tutorial for doing this with Azure.
 picture: 2022-06-22/dvc-azure.png
 pictureComment: Using Azure Blob Storage in DVC
 author: milecia_mcgregor